Francesco149/flake/README.md

   out the old one and to my surprise, the cpu usage went down and I seem to have more headroom than before. it's very possible that the old psu was causing it to throttle itself down due to insufficient power delivery.
 I think I could have it at stock settings with no instability now

+# startup checklist for streampc
+this is to remind myself

+* select "music out" on the kiosk firefox for the music visualizer (but don't tick remember)
+* start the music with `mus https://youtube...`
+* reload `stream-linux.carxp` on carla
+* make sure audio is fine on obs